Business licences and permits

 • umbrellas, barriers, heaters and other articles used in connections with the outdoor consumption of food and drink.

-Furniture is required to be removable i.e. not a permanent fixed structure but able to be moved easily and stored away of an evening.
+Furniture is required to be removable i.e. not a permanent fixed structure but able to be moved easily and stored away at night.
+It must be related to the serving, sale and consumption of food or drink.

 Fees and charges